- Channels Settings ---

-- Call Quality: While you obviously want to have the best call quality possible, it also comes with the cost of using more data.
+- Call Quality: While you want to have the best call quality possible, it also comes with the cost of using more data.
 If you are not on a Wi-Fi connection and need to save data, switch to a lower setting here.

-- Device Phone number: For the TeleConsole to be able to perform calls using a cellular connection (as described above) it needs know your phone number.
+- Device Phone number: For the TeleConsole to be able to perform calls using a cellular connection (as described above) it needs to know your phone number.
 Tap this setting and enter the phone number of your device.

 - TLS Encryption: Transport Layer Security is a computer networking communication encryption protocol.
 In addition to keeping your data and privacy safe, Telebroad uses it to mask its VoIP communication from some carriers who may block VoIP traffic.
 The setting should, therefore, be kept on.
 You can try turning it off if you are experiencing some quality or connectivity issues.
 If the issues are not resolved by doing this, please remember to turn TLS back on.

 Here you can FORCE STOP the app in case it gets stuck or if you are just not using it.

 You can also completely remove the TeleConsole by tapping UNINSTALL.